 Activity management is an emerging SpaceTech trend that concerns the management of movement and activity in space.
 Space activities include tourism, industrial missions, satellite servicing, food production, waste disposal, and space station improvement.
 Such trends create more room for the scientific community, for example, by enabling the study of how living things behave in space.

-Canadian startup Obruta Space Solutions develops a device to enable new satellites to be serviced in-orbit.
-The startup’s Puck extends the operational lives of satellites with refueling services and upgrades.
+Canadian startup Obruta Space Solutions develops a device to enable new satellites to be serviced in orbit.
+The startup’s solution, Puck, extends the operational lives of satellites with refueling services and upgrades.
 The device also allows satellites to extend their lifespans while aiding in their eventual removal and enable humans to sustainably occupy orbital environments.

 Lunar Station develops Technology to Visualize the Lunar Environment